Cavalcade (play): Scene 10: Monday 11 November 1918. The Marryots' drawing-room

 Ellen visits Jane, having found out that Joe is emotionally involved with her daughter.
 The two mothers fall out: Ellen thinks Jane regards Fanny as beneath Joe socially.
 As Ellen is leaving, the maid brings in a telegram.
 Jane opens it and tells Ellen.
 "You needn't worry about Fanny and Joe any more, Ellen.
 He won't be able to come back at all, because he's dead."

 Scene 11: Monday 11 November 1918.
 Trafalgar Square

 Surrounded by the frantic revelry of Armistice Night, Jane is walking, dazed, through Trafalgar Square.
 With tears streaming down her face, she cheers wildly and waves a rattle, while the band plays "Land of Hope and Glory ".

 Part III

 Scene 1: Tuesday 31 December 1929.
-The Marryot's drawing room
+The Marryots' drawing room

 Margaret and Jane, both now elderly, are sitting by the fire.
 Margaret leaves, after wishing a happy New Year to Jane and Robert, who has come in to drink a New Year toast with his wife.
 Jane drinks first to him and then to England: "The hope that one day this country of ours, which we love so much, will find dignity and greatness, and peace again".